 Montmartre is also famous for being a home to artists, and it was here that such artists as Van Gogh, Renoir and Matisse worked and were inspired.
 The famous Tournee du Chat Noir cabaret act was also homed here.

 My favourite attraction in Montmartre is the Espace Dali – a permanent exhibition dedicated to the life and works of surrealist Salvador Dali.
 It houses hundreds of his works, and is a must visit for any fan of melted clocks.

 It’s impossible to visit Paris without seeing the Eiffel Tower, so including this fabulous structure here seems almost unnecessary.
 Just know that you really should take the time to get to the top of this magnificent steel tower and marvel at a structure that was hailed as the worlds tallest for 41 years.

 Everywhere you go in Paris you will be able to orient yourself by looking for the iron lady (as the French call her).
-It makes sense to get to the top and enjoy the views from the only place in Paris where you can’t see her, and there is no shortage of Eiffel Tower Tours to get you there.
+It makes sense to get to the top and enjoy the views from the only place in Paris where you can’t see her.

 If you’re feeling truly decadent, you can even take in dinner at one of the two restaurants located within.
 The second floor option boasts a Michelin star, and is priced to match!

 Perhaps most famous for housing the Mona Lisa (queue for a long time and then wonder how something so small has held the world spellbound for so long), the Louvre is the most visited art museum in the world.
 It is also very big, and would take an absolute age to see in it’s entirety.

 I’m not usually big on museums, but the Louvre is worth visiting even if you don’t go in, merely to take in the magnificent building that it is housed in, not to mention the Pyramid in it’s forecourt.